renatgalimov/readable-hash-rs/README.md

 This writes the tokenizer files into `models/tokenizer/`.
 You can verify that the tokenizer works by encoding text with the helper script.
-The training script normalizes input using Unicode NFKC and lowercases it prior to tokenization, so differently cased forms produce the same tokens:
+The training script normalizes input using Unicode NFKC and lowercases it prior to tokenization, so differently cased forms produce the same tokens.
+Tokens that continue a word are prefixed with `##`, while tokens finishing a word carry a `</w>` suffix.

 ```bash
 python models/tokenizer_check.py models/tokenizer/tokenizer.json "Hello WORLD"